 Reseach student orientation

-Student advisers run regular compulsory VIP (Vital International Presention) orientation sessions for international research students covering such topics as overseas health cover; regulations and visas; work rights; money matters and tax file numbers.
+Student advisers run regular compulsory International Student Essential information sessions for international research students covering such topics as overseas health cover; regulations and visas; work rights; money matters and tax file numbers.

-Family and Child Care supports international families with children studying at Monash University.
+Monash has Family and Child Care services which support international families with children studying at Monash University.
 Advice is available regarding childcare, primary school, playgroups, school holiday care and other child and family support issues.
 Social events for international students with families are held throughout the year.

 The Sir Edward Dunlop International Students Emergency Fund (SEDISEF) is a community-based fund that provides short-term loans to International Students in universities, TAFE institutes and secondary schools in Victoria, Australia.